How to insure your rental home

 Home insurance that includes liability insurance

-This type of insurance is the only mandatory one for sato tenants at all sato rental properties.
+This is the only mandatory insurance in all SATO rental homes.

 Home insurance primarily covers the tenant’s personal belongings, yet it must also cover the home’s fixed fittings and furnishings, for example surface materials and cabinetry.
-When a home suffers water damage for which no one can be held liable, sato’s insurance covers the damage to structures while the tenant’s home insurance covers damage to personal property and furnishings.
+If there is water damage in the apartment for which no one can be held liable, SATO’s insurance covers the damage to the building structures, while the tenant’s home insurance covers damage to personal belongings and the fittings of the rental apartment.
 Home insurance also covers damage to personal property in the event of a storage unit break-in.

-The liability insurance included in a home insurance policy covers damage to the home or a third party caused by the tenant’s actions.
+The liability insurance included in home insurance covers damage caused by the tenant’s own actions to the apartment or to a third party.

 Pet owner’s liability insurance

-This is insurance that every pet owner should consider getting.
-The liability insurance policy of a pet owner may also cover any damage to the home caused by the pet.
-The scope of policy coverage must always be ascertained from the insurance company before signing the insurance contract.
+This is insurance that every pet owner should consider.
+Sometimes pet owner’s liability insurance also covers damage caused by the pet to the apartment.
+The extent of cover should always be confirmed with the insurance company before taking out the policy.